chiquitinxx/grooscript-plugins/README.md

 - Test components (how check final test? not in normal DOM).
 - Update documentation.
-- Test components included in the jar.

 Build
 ---

-To make all checks (included geb tests using chrome remote driver):
+To make all checks (included geb tests using chrome remote driver if you built test apps):

     ./gradlew check

+Test jar & components
+---

+To test jar generation with components, first test app must be created with:

+    ./gradlew createTestApp

+Later, run the test with:

+    ./gradlew checkComponentInJar